 This Blind complete comes in at 7.25 inches wide making it perfect for 9-11-year-old kids.
-This size means that they can practise their control and learn some tricks once they have the stability.
+This size means that they can practice their control and learn some tricks once they have the stability.
 The Slant trucks are a lovely addition to this complete.
 They are quality trucks that will keep your kid stable and help them figure out turning.

 The wheels on this complete are also great!
 They are slightly softer than standard (95a), but that will help soak up and bumps and cracks at the skate park.
 This complete is really one of the best completes for a young kid to start on!

 Blind Reaper Complete Skateboard